 The price of the Reference Stock will determine the amount to be paid on the notes at maturity.
 The historical performance of the Reference Stock does not give an indication of its future performance.
 As a result, it is impossible to predict whether the price of the Reference Stock will rise or fall during the term of the notes.
 The price of the Reference Stock will be influenced by complex and interrelated political, economic, financial and other factors.
 The value of the Reference Stock may decrease such that you may not receive any return of your investment or any contingent coupon payments.
-There can be no assurance that the price of the Reference Stock will not decrease so that at maturity you will not lose some or all of your investment.
+There can be no assurance that the price of the Reference Stock will not lose some or all of your investment.